12smonahan/earnings-call-synthesis/README.md

 )
 ```

-The `build_email` helper attaches the plain-text transcript and uses your summary as the message
+The `build_email` helper formats a four-sentence overview in the email body, attaches a nicely
+formatted PDF summary, and includes the raw transcript so recipients can skim quickly or drill
-body, allowing recipients to skim quickly and drill into the source material.
+into the source material without truncation.

 If you pass an empty recipient list or a missing transcript file, `build_email` will raise
 an explicit error to help you surface configuration problems before attempting delivery.